 - Please type the product name, in the following example I need to find out the current market price of “iPhone X 64 GB Unlocked Grade B“.

 The system has given me 3 types of prices next to each item.

 Sell Price: System is telling you that you should not sell it less than that price.

 Cash Price: Price to offer customer – Buy Price

 Customer Credit Price: If the customer wants to use the money towards another sale in this case you generally offer more money than the cash price.

 So if I want to buy an “Apple iPhone X 64 GB Space Grey, Unlocked B” the system is telling me that I should not pay more than £310 cash price, £440 as credit and I should not sell it for less than £660.
 So I will make a profit of either £350 or £220.
 Please remember that prices are real-time and they change by the minute.

-- Please click on the copy icon which will update the “Name” and “Price“, please fill in rest of the detail and click on “Add Item” button.
+- Please click on the copy icon which will update the “Name” and “Price“, please fill in the rest of the detail and click on the “Add Item” button.
 Repeat the same process to add more items.
 Once finished clicking on the “Make payment” button, if a signature is required then click on the signature button which will display a signature prompt on the customer screen.

 - On “Make Payment” you decide how you are paying the customer, cash is the default value, if you have “Loyalty Rewards Program / Customer Credit” enabled then you can pay them by “Customer Credit”